15 Ways to Build a Stronger Bond with Your Dog for Life

 1. Play Together

-On the other hand, trying to force your pup to play a game they clearly don’t enjoy will make your dog frustrated and do nothing for your bond with them.
+On the other hand, trying to force your pup to play a game they clearly don’t enjoy will frustrate them and do nothing to strengthen your bond.
+Watch their body language, follow their lead, and make play something you both look forward to.

 3. Teach Your Dog Simple Tricks